 \subsubsection{Distribution analysis}

-Frequency distributions and cumulative distribution functions (CDFs) of the proposed and commonly used existing features are visualized in Fig. \ref{fig_frequency_cdf}.
-Features $C5$ and $C5$-ReLU are derived from Pytorch official ResNet50 pre-train on ImageNet, while $P$ features (including $p2$, $p3$, $p4$, and $p5$) are generated by the ResNeXT101-based MaskRCNN pre-trained on COCO2017.
+We first compare frequency distributions and cumulative distribution functions (CDFs) of the proposed and commonly used existing features in Fig. \ref{fig_frequency_cdf}. $C5$ and $C5$-ReLU are derived from the official ResNet50 pre-trained on ImageNet, while $P$-layer features are generated by the ResNeXT101-based MaskRCNN pre-trained on COCO2017.

-The proposed features exhibit distinct distributions compared to existing features, underscoring the necessity and value of the dataset.
-For multi-layer split points, four key distinctions between $SP_{DM}$ and $P$ are observed: (1) $SP_{DM}$ distribution range expands progressively with deeper layers; (2) $SP_{DM}$ distribution is more asymmetric; (3) $SP_{DM}$ feature values are more concentrated, as shown in the CDFs; and (4) $SP_{DM}$ features contain more regions with sparse feature points.
+For multi-layer split points, we observe four key distinctions between $SP_{DM}$ and $P$-layer features: (1) $SP_{DM}$ distribution range expands progressively with deeper layers; (2) $SP_{DM}$ distribution is more asymmetric; (3) $SP_{DM}$ feature values are more concentrated, as evidenced by CDFs; and (4) $SP_{DM}$ features contain more regions with sparse feature points.
 For single-layer split points, $SP_{GS}$ has a more concentrated distribution, while $SP_{H}$ shows more peaks.
-Unlike $C5$-ReLU, the proposed dataset omits similar features, as ReLU is infrequently used in large models.
+The proposed dataset omits $C5$-ReLU-like features, as ReLU is rarely used in large models.

-The proposed features demonstrate the high diversity of the dataset, enhancing its representativeness and suitability of long-term research.
+The proposed features exhibit different distributions compared to the existing features, highlighting the necessity of introducing the new dataset.
+Additionally, the high diversity of the proposed features enhances the dataset's representativeness and suitability for long-term research.